prikhi/pencil/docs/source/reference/datatypes.rst

         :param box:
         :param number paddingX:
         :param number paddingY:
-        :returns:  a new Bound object from a Dimension object narrowed down on each sides using the provided paddings
+        :returns:  a new Bound object from a :class:`Dimension` object narrowed down on each sides using the provided paddings

         .. code-block:: js